Naturally Daily

 • You are avoiding the places, objects, incidents, people, thoughts, and feelings that are related to traumatic events.

-• The symptoms may affect the mood and cognition too.
+• The symptoms may affect mood and cognition too.
 The person may forget the important details of the traumatic event.

 • Losing interest in relationships and life in general.

-• Having a feeling of guilt, self-blame.
+• Having a feeling of guilt, and self-blame.

 • Distorted self-image, negative view of the world, and suicidal thoughts.